Priestly Blessing: Biblical source and text

 Ketef Hinnom scrolls: The second Silver Scroll, a scroll from the First Temple period containing the Priestly Blessing, on display at the Israel Museum.
 The scroll is the earliest known artifact written in the Paleo-Hebrew alphabet.

 Leviticus and Deuteronomy and mention Aaron or the other priests blessing the Israelites.

 The text to be used for the blessing is specified in :

 "And the spoke unto Moses, saying:

 Speak unto Aaron and unto his sons, saying: In this way you shall bless the children of Israel; you shall say to them:

 May the bless you, and keep you;

 May the make His face shine upon you, and be gracious to you;

 May the lift up His face to you, and give you peace.

 So shall they put My name upon the children of Israel, and I will bless them."

 This is the oldest known Biblical text that has been found; amulets with these verses written on them have been found in graves at Ketef Hinnom, dating from the First Temple Period.

-The Hebrew text of the blessing is:

-The triple invocation of YHWH in the three verses gave rise to various interpretations, which connect them to the three Patriarchs (Abraham, Isaac, and Jacob), or to three attributes of God: Mercy, Courage, and Glory.